 To anyone out there who has the direct ability to influence employee happiness and balance, if you truly and genuinely want your employees to work less hours and have better work life balance, offer the following perks instead:

-- flexible work schedules – i.e. four 10-hour day weeks
+- flexible work schedules – e.g. four 8 or 10-hour day weeks

 - allow employees to work remotely, if their job realistically permits (most white collar jobs do)